 The beginning of the 1980's saw a change in Antigua and Barbuda's fortunes.
 Female athletes had been largely absent from the country's teams in the previous decade.
 In the early 80's, a group of outstanding females entered the picture.
 They were led by Ruperta Charles and Joycelyn Joseph with support from Laverne Bryan, Monica Stevens, Terri Julien and others.
 Charles in 1980 recorded an astonishing performance at the CAC Junior Championships with wins in the 100m, 200m and long jump and a bronze in the 400.
 Her results were unspectacular but she was not easy to keep off the victory stand when she was at her best.
-Joycelyn Joseph was the first OECS female to win a medal at the CAC Championships at the senior level, doing so in the 400 metres in 1985, a year in which she represented the Americas in the 4 x 400 metre relay at the IAAF World Cup.
-A major force at both the 400 and 800 metres at OECS Championships, she later represented her country in the 200 metres at the 1988 Seoul Olympics.
-Laverne Bryan was the best middle distance runner in the OECS in the early to mid -eighties and was in a sense a forerunner of the generation of late 1990's runners produced by Antigua and Barbuda whose impact would continue into the early years of the 21st century.
+Joycelyn Joseph was the first OECS female to win a medal at the CAC Championships at the senior level, doing so in the 400 metres in 1985, a year in which she represented the Americas in als in the men's competition and five times in the women's at the CAC Cross-Country Championships.
+Athletes like Charmaine Joseph, Christine Simon and Fitzroy Browne were regularly among the leaders but the only individual medalist was Joycelyn Joseph, who took bronze in 1983.